privacy97/privacy97/README.md

 <br/>

 ### 🪄 I'm now
-#### Studying ETL and algorithm.
+#### Studying ETL and Algorithm.
 And I'm going to take the SQLD test!
 <br/>

 ### 🔧 Skills